Interviews and FAQs

 When does orientation start?

-Typically, intern orientation begins during the second week of June.
+The second week of June.

 When is my first day on rotations?

-What would I need to complete before residency starts?
+What should I complete before residency starts?

 Is relocation assistance available?

-About Life in the Twin Cities
+Life in the Twin Cities

 Do most residents rent or buy homes?

-As far as rentals are concerned, there are many options throughout the Twin Cities ranging from individual homes, duplexes, small complexes, and high-rises.
+Rental options range from individual homes, duplexes, small complexes, and high-rises.
 The Minneapolis StarTribune tracks average rents and vacancy rates within the Twin Cities metro area.
+Rental and neighborhood info resources include:

 What is living in the Twin Cities like?